aimeos/macro/README.md

 ## Why macros

-Unlike other languages, PHP doesn't allow to extend objects at runtime and you can only inject methods into classes at compile time using traits.

-In applications, frameworks or libraries which are build for customization it's necessary to add new or overwrite existing functionality to be able customize its behavior.
-This is where dynamic macros are very handy because they can add custom methods at runtime.
+In applications, frameworks or libraries which are build for customization it’s necessary to add overwrite existing functionality to be able customize its behavior.
+This is where macros are very handy because they can add custom code using closures.

 Using the PHP Macro package, you can also allow users to overwrite methods in base classes without forcing your users to extend these classes.
 The PHP Macro package uses **NO reflection** or other hacks, just **pure PHP methods** :-)

-There are some pros and cons using PHP Macros when compared to standard depencency injection:
+There are some pros and cons when compared to class based depencency injection:

 **Pro:**

-* Easier for simple stuff
-* Much less code to write
+* Less code to write and much easier to implement for simple stuff
-* Scales better in terms of code if you have some more dependencies
+* Custom closures can be inherited and overwritten like class methods

 **Con:**

-* Limited static analysis possibilities
+* Limited static code analysis possibilities
 * Anonymous function can not be forced to implement an interface

-Thus, it's not an alternative to standard depencency injection but a lightweight addition for small extension points where dependency injection using classes with interfaces are too much to implement.
+Thus, it's not a replacement for class based depencency injection but a lightweight addition for small extension points where full-blown dependency injection using classes implementing interfaces are too much work.

 ## Allow customization